Rusandre/AdHocAgent/README.md

 }
 // [END messages]
 ```
-It converts only packs declarations.
-The resulting packages have to be  distributed among communication interfaces of the AdHoc network.
+Converted packs declarations have to be distributed among communication interfaces of the AdHoc network.

 On windows OS, if you create shortcut to run **AdHocAgent**, provide working directory, the place where generated code will be extracted, as shown on the picture.